 A recent survey completed by the Ford Motor Company found the following interesting goal setting statistics.

 - 23% of people don’t have any goals.

-- 67% of the population has the general idea of what they want but they don’t have any plans as to how to get it.
+- 67% of the population has the general idea of what they want, but they don’t have any plans as to how to get it.

 And perhaps the most important statistic of all of this: 3% of those studied reach their goals 89% of the time.
 Their secret?
-They are the 3% of the population that not only has set up well defined goals, but has also taken the steps necessary to reach them.
+They are the 3% of the population that not only has set up well-defined goals but has also taken the steps necessary to reach them.

 What we see in this study is that most people do not set goals at all.
-Without setting goals, no one is able to reach any of the dreams that they have set out for themselves.
+Without setting goals, no one can reach any of the dreams that they have set out for themselves.
 And even those that have goals rarely define them or choose to live them by their values.
 That means that 90% of all people are failing to achieve what they wish to achieve.

 My goal as a life coach is to put you in that remaining 10%.
 Here are five tips to help you achieve your goals